fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

     # major upgrade:
     gem 'aasm', '~> 4.12'

-It should prevent using a new major version which could break some things.
+It should prevent `bundle upgrade` from  using a new major version which could break some things.

 !SLIDE center